7wingfly/autok8s/README.md

     --k8s-load-balancer-ip-range <IP range or CIDR>
 ```

-Or you can run it run it straight from GitHub using the `curl` command as follows:
+Or you can run it straight from GitHub using the `curl` command as follows:

 ```
 curl -s https://raw.githubusercontent.com/7wingfly/autok8s/main/setup_master_node.sh | sudo bash -s -- \